 - act as a link between the neighbourhood, the school and the County Council.

-Each Governor also has a subject link and key stage link to relevant Staff in order to gain a better understanding of activities, successes, developments and issues relating to each area.
+Each Governor also has several areas of responsibility across the school, including at least one subject link plus responsibility for a key aspect of school such as finance, safeguarding, SEND provision, health and safety and wellbeing in order to gain a better understanding of activities, successes, developments and issues relating to each area.

 Our email address is email@example.com